Logotype for The Walt Disney Company

 • Cash provided by operations was $3.2 billion, up 47% year-over-year; capital expenditures rose to $2.5 billion, mainly for cruise ship expansion.

-• Streaming operating profit grew by $400 million year-over-year in Q1, with expectations to exceed $1 billion for the full year.
+• DTC operating profit grew by $300 million in Q1, with full-year expectations set at over $1 billion.

 • Share repurchases totaled $0.8 billion for 7 million shares; $3 billion in repurchases targeted for fiscal 2025.